 Larger orders of 750+ units placed with the Extended Print service level may be sent to an offset vendor and may not be manufactured by Lightning Source/IngramSpark.
-You may see slight variations in the printed product due to the different printing method used.
+You may see slight variations in the printed product in areas like color or binding due to the different printing methods used.

 Additional Blank Pages:

 The verbiage below can be found in the Lightning Source File Creation Guides: